BranaeCraveiro/Lab_Notebook/Notes/Annotated Bibliography.md

 - sequencing of bacterial clones revealed 2 to 5 distinct psbAncr sequences within each sample w/ the most most abundant sequence identical to the sequence obtained by direct sequencing
 	- singletons that were not captured by direct sequencing very similar to the dominant haplotype, differing by only one or two nucleotide changes; low divergence suggests PCR artifacts, but may just represents low intragenomic variation within samples
 	- psbAncr exhibits less within-sample heterogeneity- 2 to 5 distinct seq. per sample vs ITS2 with 6–9 diff. seq. per sample
+	- psbA had much more intergenomic variation between symbiodinium types than ITS2
 - PCR amplified, cloned, and sequenced the psbAncr from three iso-clonal cultures of Clade C (C1, C2), factoring artifacts revealed intragenomic variation does exist for psbAncr
 	- approximately 10-30% of cloned variants were probably artifacts of the bacterial cloning method cautions against over interpretation of small seq differ. for data generated following this method
+	- psbAncr good for determining relationships between very closely related Symbiodinium species but doesn't work for distantly related species because some Symbiodinium lineages, like rt203, have multiple, highly variable copies of the psbAncr marker in their own genome
+- Overall, the psbAncr phylogeny was similar the ITS2 phylogeny with individual samples exhibiting similar monophyly for each marker and clustered together based on geography and host origin.
+	- ITS2 lineages separated by small sequence differences are well differentiated by the numerous base substitutions and insertion-deletions in  psbAncr, revealing geographic partitioning not resolved by ITS2 data.